kalpana-ai/Hair-Coaction/README.md

 * API keys: Ensure you have a valid *Cohere* API key
 * Environment variables: Set the `COHERE_API_KEY` environment variable

-## Contributing
-Contributions are welcome!
-Please submit a pull request with your changes.

-## License
-*This project is licensed under the MIT License*

 ## Project Structure
 The project consists of the following files:
 * `chatbot.py`: The main chatbot script